roryl/lucee-book/properties.md

 ```
 </noscript>

-This example uses the above component but sets values on instantiation.
+This example below uses the above component but sets values on instantiation.
 Lucee will call the appropriate setter for each value:

 {% gist id="roryl/5fbeecc3f9dde7289f519b7963db6a72",file="constructor_call_setter.cfm" %}{% endgist %}